The syntax of a Racket program is defined by

 begin-for-syntax and define-syntaxes forms—

-In addition to the grammar above, #%expression can appear in a fully local-expanded expression position.
-For example, #%expression can appear in the result from local-expand when the stop list is empty.
-Reference-identifier scope sets are reduced in local-expanded expressions only when the local-expand stop list is empty.
+In addition to the grammar above, letrec-syntaxes+values can appear in a fully local-expanded expression, as can #%expression in any expression position.
+For example, letrec-syntaxes+values and #%expression can appear in the result from local-expand when the stop list is empty.

 If it is an identifier (i.e., a syntax-object symbol), then a binding is determined by the identifier’s lexical information.
-If the identifier has a binding, that binding is used to continue.
-If the identifier is unbound, a new syntax-object symbol '#%top is created using the lexical information of the identifier with implicit-made-explicit properties; if this #%top identifier has no binding, then parsing fails with an exn:fail:syntax exception.
+If the identifier has a binding other than as a top-level variable, that binding is used to continue.
+If the identifier has no binding, a new syntax-object symbol '#%top is created using the lexical information of the identifier; if this #%top identifier has no binding (other than as a top-level variable), then parsing fails with an exn:fail:syntax exception.
 Otherwise, the new identifier is combined with the original identifier in a new syntax-object pair (also using the same lexical information as the original identifier), and the #%top binding is used to continue.

-If it is a syntax-object pair of any other form, then a new syntax-object symbol '#%app is created using the lexical information of the pair with implicit-made-explicit properties.
+If it is a syntax-object pair of any other form, then a new syntax-object symbol '#%app is created using the lexical information of the pair.
 If the resulting #%app identifier has no binding, parsing fails with an exn:fail:syntax exception.
 Otherwise, the new identifier is combined with the original pair to form a new syntax-object pair (also using the same lexical information as the original pair), and the #%app binding is used to continue.

-If it is any other syntax object, then a new syntax-object symbol '#%datum is created using the lexical information of the original syntax object with implicit-made-explicit properties.
+If it is any other syntax object, then a new syntax-object symbol '#%datum is created using the lexical information of the original syntax object.
 If the resulting #%datum identifier has no binding, parsing fails with an exn:fail:syntax exception.
 Otherwise, the new identifier is combined with the original syntax object in a new syntax-object pair (using the same lexical information as the original pair), and the #%datum binding is used to continue.

 A variable binding, such as introduced by a module-level define or by let.
 In this case, if the form being parsed is just an identifier, then it is parsed as a reference to the corresponding variable.
 If the form being parsed is a syntax-object pair, then an #%app is added to the front of the syntax-object pair in the same way as when the first item in the syntax-object pair is not an identifier (third case in the previous enumeration), and parsing continues.